jakehschwartz/recipe-scraper/README.md

 ScalaJS project to scrape page for recipes #1ppm.
 Check out [the project page](https://jakehschwartz.github.io/recipe-scraper) to try the bookmarklet for yourself

+_As of right now, this is nothing more than a proof of concept.
+Keep checking back for potential 'productionazation' progress_

 ## Goal
 To have something that can run in the browser (as a bookmarklet or maybe an extension), that will extract recipe information from the DOM according [schema.org's recipe guidelines](https://schema.org/Recipe).
 From there, it will